ocaml-bench/sandmark/README.md

 Ensure that the respective .json configuration files have the appropriate settings.

+The run_all_parallel.sh script uses chrt and hence sudo permission is required for the user executing the script.

 ### Configuration

 The benchmarks which are executed are specified in